 The Alpine Zoo (Alpenzoo) is not an ordinary zoo.
-As the name suggests, this place is focused on the conservation of animals that are native in the Alps.
-It works for the protection of many specious, and within the zoo, you will be able to see some of the 2000 animals they keep.
+As the name suggests, this place is focused on the conservation of animals that are native to the Alps.
+It works for the protection of many species, and within the zoo, you will be able to see some of the 2000 animals they keep.
 It is one of the highest zoos in Europe in terms of elevation at 750 m.
 This means that you will be able to have some great views over Innsbruck.
 Inevitably, this does also mean that the zoo is built on a hill, and a lot of walking may be required to explore all the enclosures.

 Find out more about the Alpine Museum here.